fhellwig/pkglogger/README.md

 ## API Summary

 There are methods available both at the module level and for each individual log instance.
 When called with an argument, each of these methods is chainable.
-The `pkglogger` methods return the `pkglogger` module ant the `log` methods return the `log` instance.
+The `pkglogger` methods return the `pkglogger` module and the `log` methods return the `log` instance.

 ### Default Settings